dmorgan3405/dmorgan3405.github.io/_posts/2015-04-3-cucumber-symbolic-hashes.markdown

 end
 {% endhighlight %}

-Using this approach, over the past ~six months, has allowed my current team to:
+Using this approach, over the past year and a half, has allowed my current team to:

-Write clean and reusable cucumber step definitions.
+* Write clean and reusable cucumber step definitions.
-Write only a very thin factory layer, by taking full advantage of the functionality of Factory Girl.
+* Write only a very thin factory layer, by taking full advantage of the functionality of Factory Girl.

 In my opinion, the flexibility of this approach has allowed our team to add scenarios quicker and easier.
 Thus far it also seems to be a very flexible and extensible solution to our problem.

 Drawbacks that I have seen so far:

-Promotes tight coupling of cucumber table headers to database column names.
+* Promotes tight coupling of cucumber table headers to database column names.
-Team members need to understand how lazy and transient attributes work in FactoryGirl.
+* Team members need to understand how lazy and transient attributes work in FactoryGirl.

 I welcome feedback on this approach, and would love to hear about your approaches and patterns for managing test data.